chainHero/heroes-service/README.md

 		return "", fmt.Errorf("Create and send transaction in the invoke hello return error: %v", err) }

-	// Wait the result of the submission select {
+	// Wait for the result of the submission select {
 	// Transaction Ok
 	case <-done: